A Systematic Survey of Blockchained Federated Learning: Introduction

 \section{Introduction}

-Nowadays, machine learning (ML) has been applied in every field, profoundly changing human life.
-Daily generated data can be gathered from massive end users to train ML models which bring benefits in terms of providing better services to improve our quality of life.
-However, the current ML framework usually requires end devices to transfer the collected data to the central server for model training, thus causing two challenges.
-First, data transferring may consume a large amount of communication resources.
-Second, the submission of raw data increases the risk of privacy leakage, making data owners reluctant to upload data to the central server for security concern.
+Nowadays, the applications of machine learning (ML) in different fields have profoundly changed human life.
+Daily generated data can be gathered from massive end users to train ML models which can bring benefits in terms of providing better services to improve our quality of life.
+However, the current ML framework usually requires end devices to transfer the collected data to the central server for model training, thus leading to two challenges: 1) data transferring can consume a large amount of communication resources, and 2) the submission of raw data increases the risk of privacy leakage, making data owners reluctant to upload data to the central server for the security concern.

-To address the above concerns, Google proposed a novel ML framework named federated learning (FL), which can effectively protect the privacy of users while allowing multiple end devices to collaboratively train an ML model \cite{mcmahan2017communication}.
-Different from the conventional ML framework, FL does not require data owners, i.e., \textit{clients}, to transfer the raw data to the central server for model training, but only upload the parameters of the model trained by the local data.
-This prevents privacy leakage caused by the data transferring and reduces the transmission cost.
-In the past few years, FL has been studied well and developed rapidly \cite{Bonawitz2019, Hard2018}.
-However, the traditional FL framework still faces some problems which undermine the reliability of the whole system \cite{Sattler2020, mcmahan2017communication, Bagdasaryan2018} and can be summarized as follows.
+To address above challenges, Google proposed a novel ML framework, named federated learning (FL), to effectively protect the privacy of data owners, i.e., clients, while collaboratively training an ML model in a distributed manner \cite{mcmahan2017communication}.
+Different from the conventional ML framework, FL does not require data owners to transfer the raw data to the central server for model training; instead, only the parameters of local models trained using the local data need to be submitted for global model aggregation.
+By this means, both the massive data transmission cost and potential privacy leakage caused by transferring the original data can be largely alleviated.
+In the past few years, FL has been studied extensively and developed rapidly \cite{Bonawitz2019, Hard2018}.
+However, the traditional FL framework still faces some problems which undermine the performance and reliability of the whole system \cite{Sattler2020, mcmahan2017communication, Bagdasaryan2018}, which can be summarized as follows.

-\begin{itemize} \item \textbf{Single point of failure.} In an FL paradigm, a central server, which is usually named as \textit{aggregator}, is employed to perform the integration of local training results so as to update the global model.
+\begin{itemize} \item \textbf{Single point of failure.} In FL, a central parameter server, which is also named as \textit{aggregator}, is employed to perform the integration of local training results so as to update the global model.
 However, the aggregator is not always reliable.
-Once the centralized aggregator is compromised, the whole FL system will fail.
+Once the centralized aggregator is compromised, the whole FL system can easily come into a failure.
 Some potential problems of the aggregator include intentionally dishonest aggregation, accidental network connection failure, unexpected external attacks, etc.